-The provision of the device will be included in the general fees, although we will be asking for a contribution towards the cost of the device in the region of £60-80 per child per term.
+The provision of the device will be included in the general fees, although we will be asking for a contribution towards the cost of the device.
+Please refer to the published fees list on our website for the prevailing rate.

 We have concluded, through research, that a school-issued protective case/cover is likely to be rejected by pupils due to lack of choice and customisation and therefore we will be asking parents to purchase a protective case/cover of your choosing.
 Rugged cases are highly recommended and start from £30.
 Specification and recommended models will be published closer the time.

 After years of research looking into different schemes and roll-out models, in particular similarly sized independent schools, we have chosen the Microsoft Surface as the device of choice to supply to pupils.

 The Microsoft Surface is a hybrid tablet that lends itself well to the education environment where a device with a variety of applications is required, including a stylus to write with.